RusselCS/NB-DNS-DOCS/dns-changes.md

 ### Bonds

 ---
 Once again, the pooled players and potential "drop-in"/"drop-out" system of *Drixel Net Squad* means that players are potentially transient and *many* relationships can form.
-When the players gain Skill Points from Growing Up, they will *also* gain a Bond Level with a player of their choice.
+When the players gain Skill Points from Growing Up, they will *also* gain a Bond Level with a character of their choice.
+This can be a player character or a friendly NPC.
+(Please do not bond with my vallains unless you somehow manage to get them to sit in a room and sing kumbaya).
 These Bonds are two-way--If Abigail bonds with Johann, both players gain 1 Bond Level.
-Spending and recovery of Bond Points are handled as normal- spending freetime with a bonded player will restore bond points equal to the bond level between the two.
+Spending and recovery of Bond Points are handled as normal- spending freetime with bonded players will restore bond points equal to the max of the bond levels between the player and all of players present during the freetime.

-**Example:** Abigail has a Bond Level of 2 with Johann.
+**Example:** Abigail has a Bond Level of 2 with Johann and a Bond Level of 1 with Kirk.
 She spends 4 Bond Points during a particularly extreme scenario which necessitates Full Synchro.
-Afterwards, she spends an afternoon relaxing at the park with Johann, where they recount the events of the past week.
+Afterwards, she spends an afternoon relaxing at the park with Johann and Kirk, where they recount the events of the past week.
 Abigail regains 2 of her 4 spent Bond Points.

 ---